HungChien/face-ai-project/docs/docker_setup.md

 ## 1. Objective

-The objective of this task is to learn the basic Docker workflow and verify that the project can run a Python program inside a container.
+The goal of this walkthrough is to learn the basic Docker workflow and verify that the project can run a Python program inside a container.

-The task covers:
+The workflow covers:

 ```text
 Dockerfile creation